HSCTarou/hsctarou.github.io/_posts/2020-07-31-HackPark-Writeup-TryHackMe.md

 ![Login](/images/THM/HackPark/03-blog-login.png "Login"){: .align-center}

-As we know, the room description says we will be using Hydra for bruteforcing.
+As we know, the room description says we'll be using Hydra for bruteforcing.
 So, before that is important to know what is the default user for **Blogengine**.

 After a quick Google research we got **admin** as the default user and from now on just need to obtain the password through brute-forcing with Hydra.